-- Earlier in the year, Council approved a motion relating to impact of hate crime, condemning all forms of hate crime and violent extremism. - Work continues to take place with a range of partners to challenge narratives and negative views that impact on integration and cohesion (e.g. proactive approach to demonstrations/marches). - Tailored sessions on hate crime and tension monitoring have been delivered for Councillors by Show Racism the Red Card.
+- Community Safety have delivered WRAP training to members of New Vision, a training group of individuals with a Learning Disability.
+New Vision are now developing an interactive version of the training which can then be delivered to a number of Learning Disability Groups across Gateshead, with particular focus on recognising and reporting any Prevent concerns. - In 2017, Council approved a motion relating to impact of hate crime, condemning all forms of hate crime and violent extremism. - Work continues to take place with a range of partners to challenge narratives and negative views that impact on integration and cohesion (e.g. proactive approach to demonstrations/marches).